ArkEcosystemArchive/docs-legacy/docs/guidebook/core/development.md

 In order to make everyone life easier to work with the code and guarantee a certain style guide we use [Prettier](https://github.com/prettier/prettier) in combination with [TSLint](https://palantir.github.io/tslint/).

-Before sending any PRs or pushing to GitHub, please make sure to run `yarn lint` to enforce the rules described in `tslint.json`.
+Before sending any PRs or pushing to GitHub, please make sure to run `yarn format` to enforce the rules described in `tslint.json` and `.prettierrc.json`.